A project being delivered by Mayo County Council in association with Galway County Council

 Why Your Input Matters

-Mayo County Council are currently at Phase 2 – Option Selection and received extensive feedback as part of the first round of public consultation.
-This has been taken into consideration along with a wide variety of factors, including heritage and environmental, to identify a number of potential route corridors for the proposed relief road.
+Mayo County Council are currently at Phase 2 – Option Selection and received extensive feedback as part of the first two rounds of public consultation.
+This has been taken into consideration along with a wide variety of factors, including heritage and environmental, to refine the potential route corridors for the proposed relief road.

 We are now seeking further public feedback on these potential options to inform the route option selection process.
-This consultation provides an opportunity for you to share local knowledge and insights as well as highlight opportunities and constraints relating to the respective options, which will help in identifying the optimal design solution.
+This consultation provides an opportunity for you to share any additional local knowledge and insights you may have with respect to the refined route options which will assist in identifying the optimal design solution.

 Why Your Input Matters